newsuk/times-components/README.md

 5. In the _Network_ tab under the leftmost pane, expand _top_ =>
    _storybook-preview-iframe_ => _webpack://_ => _._ => _packages_

-Any of these source files can be debugged directly
+Any of these source files can be debugged directly.

 ## Link times-components to the Render project